| Barry MacDonnell's

 Users of earlier WordPerfect versions may be able to simply modify the "Target" field (not the "Start in" field) of their existing WordPerfect desktop or Start group shortcut, using a command such as the one in dark red below.

-Reason for the new method:
+Reason for this new method

 If you used the standard installation for WP10 and later versions, the Microsoft Installer (MSI) will have created a shortcut in your Start>Programs group.
 The Target field in this shortcut will be grayed (greyed) out and inaccessible in the shortcut's Properties dialog.
 It is the Target field (not the "Start in" field) that you need to edit to add startup switches to WP10+.
 So don't try to modify the standard WordPerfect shortcut's Target field.
 You will need to create a brand new shortcut that can be modified.
 Here's how to do it: